 - 17A.
-In accordance with section 5(1)(h) of the Law, a public servant shall not disclose to an unauthorised person information obtained in the course of employment unless authorised to do so - (a) under the terms of his employment; or - (b) by or under the Freedom of Information Law, (2018 Revision).
+In accordance with section 5(2)(h) of the Law, a public servant shall not disclose to an unauthorised person information obtained in the course of employment unless authorised to do so - (a) under the terms of that public servant's employment; or

+(b) by or under the Freedom of Information Act (2021 Revision).